RobertHRUBY/Fitness-Fatigue-Models/README.md

                                 method = "bfgs",
                                 doTrace = TRUE
                                 )
-Furthermore, in the basic example above it is possible to supply further arguments to tune the implementation:
+Furthermore, in the basic example above it is possible to supply arguments to the function to tune the implementation further:

-A different method for fitting: the alternative is currently a genetic algorithm
+Supply a different fitting method (see list [here](https://github.com/bsh2/Fitness-Fatigue-Models/tree/main/functions))

     method = "ga"

 A vector of starting values for optim(), which are otherwise generated randomly from a truncated Gaussian distribution with inequality constraints enforced such as Tg > Th.
 Starting values not required for the evolutionary strategy